 Why use Liquid Smoke?

-Just a tiny bit of Liquid Smoke adds that yummy, “grilled,” flavor to the burgers.
-I also add Liquid Smoke to my Scrumptious Turkey Sliders for the same reason.
+Just a tiny bit of Liquid Smoke (paid link) adds that yummy, “grilled,” flavor to the burgers.
+I also add Liquid Smoke (paid link) to my Scrumptious Turkey Sliders for the same reason.
 It provides so much flavor without any of the calories!

 How to make Spicy Chipotle Black Bean Burgers in pictures: